How to Buy a Suppressor

 Where is It Legal to Hunt with a Suppressor?

-Hunting is legal in 40 of the 42 states where suppressors are legal.
-If you’re a hunter and a suppressor owner in Connecticut or Vermont, I’ve got some bad news.
+Hunting is legal in 41 of the 42 states where suppressors are legal.
+If you’re a hunter and a suppressor owner in Connecticut, I’ve got some bad news.
 You live in one of the only two states where you can own a suppressor but not hunt with one.

 Fortunately, the attitude toward the use of suppressors while hunting has been changing in a good way.
-Since 2011, 18 states have legalized hunting with a suppressor.
-Hopefully, the two New England holdouts will come along shortly.
+Since 2011, 19 states have legalized hunting with a suppressor.
+Hopefully, the last state will follow suit.